bytebase/bytebase.com-old/content/docs/change-database/change-workflow/issue-need-attention.md

 ![the highlighted attention-needed issues](/static/docs/change-database/change-workflow/issue-need-attention/highlighted.webp)

-- If [external approval](/docs/administration/webhook-integration/external-approval#ui-workflow) is enabled, it will also send the external approval.
+- If [external approval](/docs/administration/webhook-integration/external-approval#ui-workflow) is enabled, it will also send out the external approval request.